helene-sdl/PandA-25-26-IR-Starter-Repo-10/README.md

 # Part 10 - Starter

 This part builds on your Part 9 solution.
-Now you will not get too detailed instructions anymore!
+You will no longer receive very detailed instructions.

-Your task is to introduce two new classes without introducing new features - a refactoring.
+Your task is to introduce two new classes without introducing new features—this is a refactoring exercise.

 ## Run the app

 ``` bash